 The web is a technically complex, constantly changing environment.

-For most users, the web is dominated by sites created by dozens of engineers at large corporations.
-These sites might look simple but are in fact complicated under the hood.
-It is not uncommon for such sites to introduce significant technical changes that are not even noticeable to regular users.
+The most popular web sites are created by dozens of engineers at large corporations.
+These sites might look simple but are in fact technically complicated.
+Additionally, it is not uncommon for such sites to frequently introduce significant technical changes that are not even noticeable to regular users.
 Smaller teams and single web authors also can have the ability to create technically sophisticated or unusual websites.
 This complexity makes web archiving difficult.

 Web archiving with Conifer always works on a best effort basis: we’re doing what we can in a large, diverse web.

 Conifer strives to give our users an easy way to create and access quality web collections, where all images load, all videos play, and all social media posts, map widgets, and so forth function as expected.
-Creating captures that faithfully reflect the interactivity of these items require the constant development of custom software.
+Enabling the creation of captures that faithfully reflect the interactivity of these items require constant maintenance of the web archiving software.

 If you have development skills, consider contributing to the Webrecorder open source toolchain that Conifer is built upon.